rebertionfire/city-blog-project/README.md

 Metas:
-- One city only, chosen by us, website
+#1- One city only, chosen by us, website

-- Let the user choose the city through a form with is input (text, pictures, etc)
+If #1 is met in 5 weeks go to #2:

-- Dynamic form that lets the user choose through a search bar the city he wants to create.
+#2 - Let the user choose the city through a form with is input (text, pictures, etc)

-asfasfsa
+If #2 is met in 7 weeks go to #3:

-asdasdda
+#3 - Dynamic form that lets the user choose through a search bar the city he wants to create.